 The extension starts (or attaches to) a development container running a well defined tool and runtime stack.
 Workspace files can be mounted into the container from the local file system, or copied or cloned into it once the container is running.
 Extensions are installed and run inside the container where they have full access to the tools, platform, and file system.

 You then work with VS Code as if everything were running locally on your machine, except now they are isolated inside a container.

 Containers: x86_64 Debian 8+, Ubuntu 16.04+, CentOS / RHEL 7+, Alpine Linux based containers.

 glibc based Linux containers may work if they have needed prerequisites.

-musl based Alpine Linux support is available in VS Code - Insiders, some extensions installed in the container may not work due to
+musl based Alpine Linux support is available, some extensions installed in the container may not work due to

 glibc dependencies in native code inside the extension.
-See the Remote Development and Linux article for details.
+See the Remote Development with Linux article for details.

 To get started, follow these steps: